 Tier 6 members are generally eligible for a service retirement benefit of 1.67% per year of credited service times FAS for less than 20 years of service, 1.75% per year for 20 years of service, and 35% of FAS plus 2% per year for service beyond 20 years.
-Tier 6 members may retire as early as age 55 with 10 years of state service credit.
+Tier 6 members may retire as early as age 55 with 5 years of state service credit.
 An age factor applies for Tier 6 members who retire before age 63.
+In addition, vested Tier 6 members with an inactive membership must be at lease 63 to retire.